Ladder99/ladder99/setups/pa/README.md

 # pa setup

-This setup is for a generic print & apply machine.
+This setup is for a CCS print & apply machine.